ml-tooling/ml-workspace/README.md

 ### Configuration

-The container can be configured with following environment variables (`--env`):
+The container can be configured with the following environment variables (`--env`):

 <table>
     <tr>